What's in my energy bill?

 Final results were released in 2016, with onlookers accusing the CMA of watering down its findings: the major change will be the formation of a database containing details of customers, while households on prepayment meters will have their bills capped.

 Switching tariffs is one of the best ways of cutting bills, with many customers moved onto higher cost standard variable tariffs as introductory deals end.

 And the future?

 Both the government and analysts expect wholesale energy prices to remain low, or to rise only slowly, for the rest of this decade.
-Meanwhile, Ofgem expects network costs to remain about the same, while the CCC expects efficiency gains to offset rises in green levies.
+Meanwhile, Ofgem expects network costs to remain about the same, while the CCC has shown that efficiency gains more than offset rises in green levies.

 One big change in domestic energy markets in the next few years will be the roll-out of smart meters to almost all households by 2020, and the introduction of half-hourly metering to industrial customers in early 2017.
 For customers, they may allow a switch to cheaper, 'time-of-use' tariffs, if they can use less power during peak periods.
 For utilities, they will cut costs by bringing an end to property visits for manual meter readings.